tilde-nlp/fnlu/README.md

 # fnlu
 Software for Federated NLU; Project: EKTB78 Liitõppe rakendamise võimalused dialoogiandmete põhjal

-##Description
+## Description
 Nowadays, many companies use virtual assistants to relieve the work of customer support professionals and ensure continued communication with the company beyond business hours as well.

 Reliable, high-quality virtual assistant can not be developed without a good NLU model, particulary an intent detector.

 Intent detection models are trained using a large, representative amount of example data.
 Depending on institution type the data might be sensitive or scattered among many institutions.

 The solution in such cases are federated learning that involves training separate intent detection modules on each data holder premisses and sharing model parameters with the Server.

 Using parameters from all the involved data holders the Server builds a single common intent detection model.

 In such way data holders data in text form does not leave premisses, shared are only parameters in a binary format.
 It allows preserving privacy of the data and reducing data exchange load.

 Bellow are the architecture of the federated system with the Server and several remote modules.

 ![Architecture of the FL sytem](Federated_learning.jpg)

 ## Content
-This repository contains 4 directories.
+This repository contains 6 directories.

 ### VectorizerService